livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 There isn't much to do here.
 In FillInData you just want to 'set the text of field 1 of me to the dgLine of me' (1).
 The dgLine is a property of a row template and this will display the line number for the current line.
-In LayoutControl you just need to set the rect of the field so that it fills the entire cell (2).
+In LayoutControl you just need to ensure the rect of the field so that it fills the entire cell (2).

 ####Refresh Data Grid####